SSimonPhd/SSimonPhd/README.md

 Dr. Simon has served on the faculty of the University of South Florida and San Jose State and presented at conferences both nationally and internationally.

-Currently, Scott works as an independent developer and investor in the emerging field of decentralized finance.
+Currently, Scott works as an independent developer and investment analyst in the emerging field of decentralized finance.

 Links: https://linktr.ee/simon_phd